ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Conclusion

 \section{Conclusion}

-This paper presents ActDistill, a general action-guided self-derived distillation framework for efficient vision-language-action models.
-By introducing a graph-structured encapsulation strategy and an action-guided distillation scheme, ActDistill transfers the teacher's hierarchical action semantics to a lightweight student that dynamically allocates computation according to task demands.
-Through extensive experiments across autoregressive and diffusion-based architectures, ActDistill achieves comparable or superior task performance while reducing computation by over 50\%, establishing a unified paradigm for action-oriented efficiency in embodied intelligence.
+This paper presents ActDistill, a general action-guided self-derived distillation framework for efficient VLA models.
+The key insight is to align efficiency with the VL-to-Action transformation, rather than relying solely on vision-language redundancy.
+Accordingly, ActDistill transfers hierarchical action semantics from a teacher to a lightweight student and enables adaptive computation via action-aware routing.
+Experiments on both autoregressive and diffusion-based architectures show that ActDistill achieves comparable or superior performance while reducing computation by over 50\%, highlighting the effectiveness of action-centric modeling for efficient embodied intelligence.

-\textbf{Limitation and Future Work.} Although ActDistill exhibits strong efficiency and generality, it depends on pretrained teachers for structured supervision, limiting transfer to unseen skills and scenarios.
-Its routing mechanism is optimized per input but lacks the temporal awareness needed for continuous control.
-Future work will explore teacher-free or reinforcement-guided variants that learn action priors autonomously and integrate long-horizon temporal reasoning into routing, advancing toward more adaptive and self-evolving embodied intelligence. {
+\textbf{Limitation and Future Work.} Although ActDistill exhibits strong efficiency and generality, it depends on pretrained teachers for structured supervision.
+Future work will explore teacher-free or reinforcement-guided variants that learn action priors autonomously and integrate long-horizon temporal reasoning into routing, advancing toward more adaptive and self-evolving embodied intelligence. \begin{acks} To Robert, for the bagels and explaining CMYK and color spaces. \end{acks}